nickbrandt/GitLab/doc/development/fips_compliance.md

 ## Current status

-We don't yet know whether we want to make GitLab FIPS-compliant or not.
+GitLab Inc has not committed to making GitLab FIPS-compliant at this time.
 We are performing initial investigations to see how much work such an effort would be.

 Read [Epic &5104](https://gitlab.com/groups/gitlab-org/-/epics/5104) for more